Display and workflow

-- Alternatively, double-click or Ctrl-click (Command-click on Mac OS X) on the display
+- Alternatively, double-click or Ctrl-click (Command-click on macOS) on the display

 - Click the EQ band's dot or the colored area around it to select it.

-- Deselect all bands by clicking anywhere on on the display background.
+- Deselect all bands by clicking anywhere on the display background.

 Adjusting and editing bands